Choosing a Program

 If I apply for a program, but am not accepted, will I get my money back?

-No, refunds for application fees are only given if a program is cancelled or if a student is put on the waitlist.
+Generally no, refunds (or partial refunds) of application fees are only given if a program is cancelled or if a student is put on the waitlist.
 A check will be mailed to the current address listed on your application.

 I have travelled abroad before.
 Do I still need to attend the study abroad orientation?